 Medieval spelling was at best an intuitive process, and translation between Gaelic and English was no more effective.
 These factors caused an enormous number of spelling variations in Dalriadan names.
 In fact, it was not uncommon to see a father and son who spelled their name differently.
 Over the years, McCapynd has been spelled MacAlpine, MacAlpin, MacAilpein (Gaelic) and others.

 Early Notables of the McCapynd family (pre 1700)

-from early times was Sir John MacAlpin; John MacAlpine (Latin: Maccabeus) (died 1557), a Scottish Protestant theologian; and Joseph Capen (1658-1725), a Massachusetts clergyman who during...
 Another 30 words (2 lines of text) are included under the topic Early McCapynd Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the McCapynd family to Ireland

 Some of the McCapynd family moved to Ireland, but this topic is not covered in this excerpt.